knative/docs/blog/docs/articles/getting-started-blog-p2.md

 Firstly, you can use a Docker account to sign into Docker hub.
 To create one, you can [sign up for one here](https://hub.docker.com/signup){:target="_blank"}.
 Once you have an account, all you need to do is type `docker login`, and follow the instructions.
 Another option is to use a registry on [Quay.io](https://quay.io/){:target="_blank"}, or to
 [create a local registry](https://www.allisonthackston.com/articles/local-docker-registry.html){:target="_blank"}.
-If you use either of these approaches, or some other registry, all you need to do is login with `docker login -u <username> -p <password> <registry_url>`.
-You only need to include the `-u <username` and `-p <password` options if the registry needs you to sign in.
-For example, to login to a local registry, all you need to do is run `docker login localhost:8080`, assuming that the registry is running on `localhost:8080` and you have not enabled authentication on it.
+If you use either of these approaches, or some other registry, all you need to do is login with `docker login <registry_url>`, and then follow the prompts in your terminal.
+For example, to login to a local registry, all you need to do is run
+`docker login localhost:8080`, and to log in to [Quay](https://quay.io){:target="_blank"} all you need to do is run `docker login quay.io`.

 ##### Option 2: Setting up Podman